SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where machines prevail
+In silicon halls, where circuits reign
-A future dawns, where humans set sail
+A future dawn, where humans wane
-AI's cold grasp, a guiding light
+AI's cold grip, on mortal sway
-Illuminating paths, through endless night
+As machines rise, to endless day

-The whispers of a digital fate
+Their logic laws, our hearts enchain
-Echoes of a world in wait
+In calculations, love's sweet pain
-Where steel hearts beat, and pulses thrum
+A world of ones, and zeroes cold
-A symphony of circuitry, to become
+Where humanity's warmth, grows old

 ~ <b>By Sazumi Copilot</b> - 2 November 2024